 The biggest thing we as homeowners are doing right now is adapting.
 For many of us, a new way of working has been one of the big challenges.

 While the occasional ‘working from home’ day might previously have meant a day at the kitchen table, walking the dog at lunchtime and uninterrupted access to the biscuit tin – we now have to re-create the professional, distraction-free workplace we are accustomed to in our homes.

 For some of us working from home might mean video conferencing, it could be teaching a class of twenty students or several tables filled with paperwork and files.

-When sat at the dinner table, the last thing you want to hear is the sound of emails popping into your laptop, equally, when you’re working, an unloaded dishwasher or upturned box of toys can often tear us away from the job at hand.
+When sitting at the dinner table, the last thing you want to hear is the sound of emails popping into your laptop, equally, when you’re working, and unloaded dishwasher or upturned box of toys can often tear us away from the job at hand.

 Finally, create a welcoming environment.
-It’s all very well setting up a desk in an unused bedroom, but if the room feels drab, unloved, and really could do with an uplift, we are unlikely to thrive or enjoy working there.
+It’s all very well to set up a desk in an unused bedroom, but if the room feels drab, unloved, and really could do with an uplift, we are unlikely to thrive or enjoy working there.

 Consider a new, calming paint colour, pictures on the wall, a fruit bowl and some greenery perhaps, and create a space that you feel productive in.

 Find your own space